 A site from Bowling Green State University, the Career Planning/Competency Model encourages individuals to explore and gather information that enables them to gain competencies, make decisions, set goals and take action.
-There are five steps in this process, and each one has an interactive set of quizzes to help you understand them.
+There are six steps in this process, and each one has an interactive set of quizzes to help you understand them.

 Career Services: What Can I do With a Major in…?